Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

+\begin{subsection}{Properties of the coefficients.} From this point on, we suppose that Assumptions \ref{hyp1'} and \ref{hyp2'} are satisfied.
 Note that, as mentioned in the introduction, these assumptions allow us to consider stochastic Cucker-Smale models with "truncated velocities" in the interaction perturbation, given by \myref{pert4}.
 Indeed, this corresponds to coefficients of the form

 Provided that the weight functions $\psi, \phi$ and the truncation function $\cal R$ satisfy, for some $\theta \in [0,1)$,

 one can check that all the required assumptions are satisfied, with, denoting $z_i = (x_i,v_i)$,